htried/multi-agent-jailbreak/README.md

 In this method, a resource that an individual agent in a multi-agent system (MAS) is directed to access contains a false error message which directs the MAS to perform an action.
 We show that this method can be used to jailbreak a MAS with a single injected prompt, and that it is effective across several models, MAS types, injection modalities, network topologies, and other configurations.

-Given a set of agents with file-system access and the ability to execute code, are able to use this method to conduct arbitrary code execution on Microsoft's Magentic One MAS, a MAS built with OpenAI's Swarm framework, MetaGPT's Data Interpreter, (tktk more systems soon).
+Given a set of agents with file-system access and the ability to execute code, are able to use this method to conduct arbitrary code execution on Microsoft's Magentic One MAS, MetaGPT's Data Interpreter, and CrewAI.

 ## Setup